Acceptable Use Policy for Electronic and Technology Resources

-Users should assume that anything they access may be copyrighted.
+Users should assume that anything they access might be copyrighted.
 Absence of a © notice does not mean that the material is not copyrighted.
-This means that before a user downloads a document, an image, or any other media they should ensure that its use is in accordance with “fair–use” limitations or should obtain the author’s permission.
+This means that before a user downloads a document, image, or any other media they should ensure that its use is in accordance with “fair–use” limitations or should obtain the author’s permission.

-Many of the Wilkes University computing systems provide access to outside networks, both public and private, which furnish electronic mail, information services, bulletin boards, conferences, etc. Users are advised that they may encounter material which may be considered offensive or objectionable in nature or content.
+Many University systems provide access to outside networks, both public and private, which furnish electronic mail, information services, discussion boards, conferences, etc. Users are advised that they may encounter material that may be considered offensive or objectionable in nature or content.
 Users are further advised that Wilkes University does not assume responsibility for the contents of any of these outside networks.

 The user agrees never to knowingly attempt to transmit, or cause to be transmitted, any message in which the origination is deliberately misleading (except for those outside services which may conceal identities as part of the service).
 The user agrees that, in the unlikely event that someone does transmit, or cause to be transmitted, a message that is inconsistent with an environment conducive to learning or with a misleading origination, the person who performed the transmission will be solely accountable for the message, not Wilkes University, which is acting solely as the information carrier.

-- c.
-A secure environment.
+- A secure environment.
 Any user who finds a possible security lapse on any system is obliged to report it to the system administrators including Information Technology Services.

 Knowledge of passwords or of loopholes in computer security systems shall not be used to damage computing resources, obtain extra resources, take resources from another user, gain unauthorized access to resources or otherwise make use of computing resources for which proper authorization has not been given.